vishnoiprem/msds-northwestern-projects-2025/MSDS401/Assignment_2/TASK3_SUMMARY.md

 - ✅ **Task 2:** Monte Carlo Estimation of Median Distribution
 - ✅ **Task 3:** Point and Interval Estimation with Real Data

-All code is fully documented, reproducible, and ready for your assignment submission!